Datametrex AI (CVE:DM) Shares Down 16.7% – What’s Next?

-Datametrex AI Limited (CVE:DM – Get Free Report) was down 16.7% on Friday .
+Datametrex AI Limited (CVE:DM – Get Free Report)’s stock price was down 16.7% during trading on Friday .
 The stock traded as low as C$0.10 and last traded at C$0.10.
-Approximately 105,522 shares changed hands during trading, an increase of 36% from the average daily volume of 77,813 shares.
+Approximately 105,522 shares changed hands during mid-day trading, an increase of 36% from the average daily volume of 77,813 shares.
 The stock had previously closed at C$0.12.

 Datametrex AI Stock Down 16.7%